-KAPs responsible for audits are required to rotate off the engagement after specified periods of time, depending on their role and the type of entity.
+Key Audit Partner "KAP" is responsible for audits are required to rotate off the engagement after specified periods of time, depending on their role and the type of entity.

-The term "Key Audit Partner" includes the engagement partner and the individual responsible for the engagement quality management review of the engagement.
+The term "KAP" includes the engagement partner and the individual responsible for the engagement quality management review of the engagement.
 In the case of a group audit it also includes the statutory auditor of a significant subsidiary.